cityTesting/citytesting.github.io/_posts/2020-10-21-most-important-git-commands.md

 **Examples**:

-Create a local branch, do some changes, commit and push them to the remote repository.
-With the last command  `git push -u origin newBranchName`  we will create the new branch in the remote repository:
+*Create a local branch, do some changes, commit and push them to the remote repository:
 ```
 git checkout -b newBranchName
 #here we do the changes that we want to do in the files......
 git commit -m "new changes...."
 git push -u origin newBranchName
 ```
+With the last command  `git push -u origin newBranchName`  we will create the new branch in the remote repository:

-Merge master branch into other branch:
+*Merge master branch into other branch:
 ```
 git checkout master
 git pull